Revo-lutionary/KarakMenu/README.md

 **Xbox App:** Right-click Among Us in your Library → Click Manage → Open the FILES tab → Click BROWSE... → Open the Among Us folder → Open the Content folder.
 Launch Among Us as you normally would.
 You should see a console window appear, installing the mod's requirements.

+## 3)
 **ALL:** Open the zip file you have just downloaded and copy all its contents.
 **ALL:** Paste these files directly into your Among Us game folder

-**ALL:** Wait for the console window to finish the installation.
-After installation, Among Us will automatically open with KarakMenu successfully installed.
+**ALL:** Run among us then wait for the console window to finish the installation.
+(Takes around 2-3 mins first run) **ALL:** After installation, Among Us will automatically open with KarakMenu successfully installed.

 # How to use
 By default, you can toggle the Menu GUI on/off by pressing "del" on your keyboard.
 (If you don't have a del key on ur your keyboard try "ctrl+M".
 If that doesn't work press "windows" then search "on screen keyboard"